riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 The Dominant set graph kernel came out spontaneously while trying to improve the performances of the graph kernels, in particular it seemed in some cases that the weisfeiler-lehman kernel could have been the best kernel with respect to the others in the classification.
 The successive hypothesis was that an improvement could have been done if the algorithm could have worked on the **dominant** graphs discarding the ones that were only noise.
 Stating this hypothesis we used an algorithm to compute the dominant sets on an adjacency matrix through the replicator dynamic technique and after that we computed the weisfeiler-lehman kernel on the dominant set.
 Intuitively this improves the generality of the prediction because you are going to compute the kernel not on all the points that can be also noisy but on a set that you are guaranteed to be a robust cluster.
 The experiments are below and show that this algorithms works well in practice being the best one over all the other algorithms.

 The algorithm computes only the triangular superior matrix of similarity, in this way it is faster.
 There are some auxiliary functions such as the "from_set_to_adj" and the  "from_adj_to_set".
-These are auxiliary functions needed to be compliant with the SVM and the GraKel libraries.
+These are auxiliary functions needed to be compliant with the SVM, GraKel and networkx libraries.
 For sure these operations can be improved in a future version of the kernel.